logzio/documentation/docs/shipping/Code/dotnet.md

 ##### Check Logz.io for your metrics

 Give your metrics some time to get from your system to ours, then open [Logz.io](https://app.logz.io/).
-You can search for your metrics in Logz.io by searching `{job="dotnet-monitor-collector"}`
+Search for your metrics in Logz.io by searching `{job="dotnet-monitor-collector"}`

 {@include: ../../_include/metric-shipping/custom-dashboard.html} Install the pre-built dashboard to enhance the observability of your metrics.